- What is Dialectical Behavior Therapy?

 To make an appointment, please call Dr. Cyndi Koch at (201) 670-6450 ext.
 1, email us at email@example.com, or use the contact form below.

 You can attend.
-We have DBT groups for parents only.
+We offer Parent DBT individual sessions and Parent DBT groups for parents only.
 Sometimes parents attending on their own can be a good way to approach this problem.
-In our parent DBT groups, parents are able to learn the DBT skills and get individual problem solving strategies to help them with their adolescent.
+In parent DBT, parents are able to learn skills and get individual problem solving strategies to help them with their adolescent.
 When one part of the family system changes, it can have a positive impact on the family dynamic.